Top of Page

 Expulsion Hearing Procedures

-• The Law Department will schedule expulsion hearings and send parents/guardians a notice letter.
+• The Law Department will schedule expulsion hearings and send parents/guardians a notice letter within a reasonable time frame.
 The notice will provide a description of the incident, the date of the incident, the SCC inappropriate behavior code(s), and the place, time and date for the expulsion hearing.
 The notice will be sent by registered or certified mail, or by personal delivery.

 • Before the hearing, school principals are responsible for assisting the Law Department with case preparation by identifying witnesses and relevant documents, and reviewing all documentation regarding the incident to ensure it is complete, accurate, and properly written.